 Playing Styles in Poker

-Poker playing styles are generally agreed-on classifications of how a poker behaves with respect to their starting hands and their betting patterns.
+Poker playing styles are generally agreed-on classifications of how a poker player behaves with respect to their hands and their betting patterns.
 Some personalities work better with specific poker playing styles.
 Additionally, most poker players switch their gameplay over the time of a tournament or even a cash game to avoid being easily read.

 By starting hands, we mean how conservative a player is or is not.
 Some players will only play pocket pairs or high figures and fold preflop with any other hand.
-Some looser poker player will play with weak hands to try and bluff, or catch something under-the-radar once the flop is drawn.
+Some looser poker player will play with weak hands to try and bluff, or catch something under the radar once the flop is drawn.

 By betting patterns, we mean the betting action a player provides after the flop.
 More specifically, how a player’s bets and raises stack up against calls.
 Checks are ignored.
 The formula goes as: